-All papers submitted to the journal should be written in good English.
-Authors for whom English is not their native language are encouraged to have their paper checked before submission for grammar and clarity.
+All manuscripts submitted to this journal must be written in good English.
+Authors, for whom English is not their native language, are encouraged to have their paper checked before submission for English grammar and clarity.
 English language and copyediting services can be provided by: International Science Editing and Asia Science Editing.
 The work should not have been published or submitted for publication elsewhere.
-The official language of the manuscript to be published in BCREC journal is English.

-2. Materials and Methods \leftarrow 12pt, Times New Roman bold
+2. Materials and Method \leftarrow 12pt, Times New Roman bold

-2.1.
-General Organization of the Paper ← 12pt, Times New Roman bold
+2.1 General Organization of Paper \leftarrow 12pt, Times New Roman bold

-The paper will be published in BCREC journal after peer-reviewed process for at least two reviewers.
-Once the manuscript is accepted, the article will be sent to editing process to be layout-edited to the final version of BCREC article.
+The accepted paper will be published in BCREC journal after peer-reviewed for at least two reviewers.
+Once the manuscript is accepted, the article will be moved to Article In Press issue and sent to editing process to be layoutedited to the final version of BCREC article.
 After a suitable arrangement, the paper will be directly reproduced to the camera-ready format.
+Author will be contacted by Editorial Office of BCREC journal to proceed final proof reading correction.
+Once the article is ready for publishing, it will be moved to In Progress issue until launched formally.